EducatedTanuki/TEA-Manager/README.md

 # Utilities
 `Tea Manager` provides some functions to make your development easier.

-## GameObject Context Menu `TEA Functions`
+### GameObject Context Menu `TEA Functions`

-> This menu can be reached by right clicking GameObject in the heirarchy
+> This menu can be reached by right clicking a GameObject in the heirarchy

 ##### Make Avatar 3.0
 This sets up a GameObject as an Avatar with some defaults I defined.